Skip to Content

 Though the process is not extraordinarily complicated, it might still take some time, and it is essential to remember that practice makes perfect.
 Be sure to use a mask and protective eyewear to ensure maximum safety.

-TIP: Obsidian is valuable material with intriguing textures.
+TIP: Obsidian is a valuable material with intriguing textures.
 It is widely used for tumbling, beads, and small sculptures.
 Find out more about obsidian value in the article below:

 5 Crucial Factors of Obsidian Value: What’s Obsidian Worth?